A relativistic non-perturbative local model of fractons and its non-local perturbative hidden sector: The hidden perturbative regime

+In this section we demonstrate that the non-perturbative action \eqref{actphi} has a hidden perturbative regime which will be revealed by a suitable change of variables with a trivial Jacobian.
+The cost of the transformation is that of the appearance of non-local interactions.

 Remarkably, the scalar action of fractons \eqref{actphi} can reveal a hidden perturbative sector with the price of losing locality.
-To show this property, we employ polar variables, $\phi=\rho e^{i\theta}$ with $\rho$ being a gauge invariant scalar field while the angular field transforms as $\delta\theta=\zeta$.
-First, we see that the covariant derivative \eqref{covd1} becomes
+To show this property, we first represent the fracton field in polar variables,

+with $\rho$ being a gauge invariant scalar field while the angular field transforms only by an angular translation $\delta\theta=\zeta$.
+The covariant derivative \eqref{covd1a} becomes now